August 10, 2021

 This enables the majority of bacteria to exert stronger influences on us, by manufacturing behavior and mood-altering neurochemicals and hormones.
 It’s possible that these effects can result in things like inflammation or genetic triggers, which could result in acne outbreaks.

 Fluctuations in hormones can also alter the composition and diversity of your microbiota, and so we may be adding secondary insult by eliminating hormone-laden dairy products.
-There has even been some questions as to whether or not gut bacteria actually regulate testosterone.
+There have even been some questions as to whether or not gut bacteria actually regulate testosterone.
 This provides another pathway for gut microbes to affect our skin.